Recombinant human IL-1β protein (Qk101)

 IL-1β is produced primarily by activated macrophages and monocytes, as well as epithelial cells, endothelial cells, and specific fibroblasts, in response to various stimuli such as infection, tissue damage, or stress.
 IL-1β is a protein composed of 153 amino acids.
 It is synthesized as an inactive precursor, pro-IL-1β, which requires cleavage by the enzyme caspase-1 to become active [1].
 The activity of IL-1β is tightly regulated to prevent excessive inflammation.
 In addition to the cleavage of pro-IL-1β by caspase-1, other regulatory mechanisms, such as IL-1 receptor antagonist (IL-1Ra) and soluble receptors, modulate IL-1β signaling [6].
 IL-1β is characterized by a beta-trefoil fold, six antiparallel beta-strands arranged in a threefold symmetric pattern.
 IL-1 beta binds to specific cell surface receptors, primarily the IL-1 receptor type 1 (IL-1R1) and IL-1 receptor accessory protein (IL-1RAcP) [5], [14].
 This binding triggers a signaling cascade, leading to the activation of transcription factors and the expression of pro-inflammatory genes.

 Dysregulation of IL-1β is associated with various chronic inflammatory diseases, including autoimmune diseases, rheumatoid arthritis, type 2 diabetes, and inflammatory bowel disease [5], [15].
-IL-1β may also support the tumour development by increasing tumour-associated macrophages and sustaining chronic inflammation and metastasis [5].
+IL-1β may also support the tumor development by increasing tumor-associated macrophages and sustaining chronic inflammation and metastasis [5].
 Therapeutic interventions targeting IL-1β, such as IL-1β inhibitors, have been developed for the treatment of inflammatory disorders.

 Additional resources